SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver10.md

 <font color=grey>*(Renie.Bum grinned seductively towards Duke of Frognal)*</font>

 N.: <font color=grey>*(Renie.Bum acts correspondingly)*</font> And so Renie gracefully strode into Henry's suite with the subterfuge of a cleanup.
 Smartly lurking behind Henry's views, she adeptly took the cheque out of Henry's clothes in the wardrobe and hid it right beneath the carpet - just like a skillful prowler.
-Poor Locke didn't even took notice of Renie's presence.
+Poor Rock didn't even took notice of Renie's presence.

 <font color=grey>*(Renie.Bum returned to Duke of Frognal who feigned a praise and left)*</font>